 “Jump Start My Heart,” with the Red Bank Rockers.
 Clemons led his own Shore-based group, The Red Bank Rockers (featuring J.T.
 Bowen on vocals) in the ’80s.
-Here they are performing “Jump Start My Heart,” a track from their 1983 album Rescue, in 1984.
+Here is their “Jump Start My Heart,” from their 1983 album Rescue.

 “A Woman’s Got the Power,” with the Red Bank Rockers.
 The video for another track from Rescue.